Hidayat Jafarov: Career

 Hidayat Jafarov, who participated in various archaeological expeditions (Ganja-Gazakh, Dashkesan, Mugan, Shamkir, Mil-Karabakh) since 1971, headed the Shamkir Archaeological Expedition in 1978.
 In 1979, he was the deputy head of that expedition, and in 1980–1988, the deputy head of the Mil-Karabakh archaeological expedition, and the head of the 2nd team.
 Since 2008, he has been leading the field research of the "Karabakh" archaeological expedition at the Institute of Archaeology and Ethnography of ANAS.
 Under his participation and direct leadership, dozens of archaeological monuments of various periods and types have been recorded in the Ganja-Gazakh, Mugan, and Karabakh regions of Azerbaijan.
 Large-scale archaeological research has been conducted in many of them, especially in the Khojaly, Borsunlu, Beyimsarov and Sarychoban kurgans in Karabakh.
 Many years of fruitful field research have been reflected in the scientist's numerous scientific works.
 The problem of cultural and economic relations between Azerbaijan and the countries of the Near East, the study of ethnic and cultural processes in the Late Bronze and Early Iron Ages, the issues of the first large social system in Azerbaijan, and others occupy a special place in his research.

 In 1996, he defended his doctoral dissertation on the topic "The Bronze and Early Iron Age Culture of the Gargarchay and Terterchay Basins" at the Specialized Scientific Council under the Faculty of History of Baku State University.
-As a result of many years of fruitful scientific activity, he has created more than 300 scientific works, textbooks and methodological aids, has been an opponent of more than 20 candidate and doctoral dissertations, and has been a scientific editor of numerous works.
-Under the leadership of Hidayat Jafarov, one Doctor of Sciences (Abbas Seyidov) and two Doctors of Philosophy in History (Tukezban Goyushova, Jamila Hasanova) have defended their dissertations.
-Currently, he is the supervisor of 5 candidates for Doctors of Sciences and 2 – for Doctors of Philosophy in History to obtain their scientific titles.

-H. Jafarov for a long-time was a member of the History Department of the Higher Attestation Commission under the President of the Republic of Azerbaijan.
+Jafarov for a long-time was a member of the History Department of the Higher Attestation Commission under the President of the Republic of Azerbaijan.
 He is a member of the Scientific Council of the Institute of Archaeology and Anthropology of the Azerbaijan National Academy of Sciences and the History Department of the Scientific and Methodological Council of the Ministry of Education of the Republic.